Reiikz/bui/README.md

 ## About this program

 ### Who this program is for
-this is a program for making the life of those who have home labs with no fancy equipment or dedicated net service boxes easier, so you can configure and change arround a local DNS without worring about reloading the service to get it to take effect inmediatly, or just want to install a ton of local web services nad just don't wanna mess arround with the complicated configuration of a DNS server.
+this is a program for making the life of those who have home labs with no fancy equipment or dedicated net service boxes easier, so you can configure and change arround a local DNS without worring about reloading the service to get it to take effect inmediatly, or just want to install a ton of local web services and just don't wanna mess arround with the complicated configuration of a DNS server.

 ### Features:
 - support for A, PTR, CNAME records